Louis I, Duke of Bavaria: Final years

-Louis was murdered in 1231 on a bridge in Kelheim.
+Ludwig was murdered in 1231 on a bridge in Kelheim.
 The crime was never cleared up since the murderer - reportedly an Assassin - was immediately lynched, though many suspected Emperor Frederick II to be behind the deed.
 Afterwards the city of Kelheim lost the favour of the Wittelsbach family and its status as a ducal residence.
-Louis's son and successor, Otto the Illustrious, had the bridge broken down in the following year and changed its gate to a chapel.
-Louis was buried in the crypt of Scheyern Abbey.
+Ludwig's son and successor, Otto the Illustrious, had the bridge broken down in the following year and changed its gate to a chapel.
+Ludwig was buried in the crypt of Scheyern Abbey.

+Issue

+In October 1204 Ludwig married Ludmilla of Bohemia, a daughter of Frederick, Duke of Bohemia and his wife, Elizabeth of Hungary, and the widow of Count Albert III of Bogen.
+Ludmilla and Ludwig had one son: